aphototool/A-Photo-Tool-Libre/README.md

 - To be upgraded when base core22 (Ubuntu 22.04 LTS) and dependencies like kde-neon extension are released

+Pre-build AppImage was built on Ubuntu 18.04 LTS with Qt 5.15.2 and packaged with [linuxdeployqt](https://github.com/probonopd/linuxdeployqt).

 ### CONTRIBUTING TO THE PROJECT